pindiespace/webvr-page/README.md

 If this fails, run the scripts under "preinstall" in the package.json file manually.

-Alternately, you can use the sudo command to go to Administrator (you'll need the password).
+Alternately, if an install fails on your mac, you may need to use the sudo command to go to Administrator (you'll need the password for your mac).

 ### Installation on Windows:
 1. Make sure you've installed Node (from http://nodejs.org)